 Curveball alert!
 Folk music!

 Spotify Discover introduced me to Caamp, and sweet baby jesus am I happy about it.
 A little folk banjo pickin’ action coming from two Ohio dudes, I’ve been playing their debut album nonstop in the car.
 There’s not a song on it I don’t like.

 “Ohio boys making beautiful noise”….
-These guys Tyler and Evan have a bright future.
+These guys Taylor and Evan have a bright future.

 Think about this: songs almost always reveal themselves in the initial listen.
 Whether it’s a club banger, a chill vibe, a folksy love tale, or a mellow downer – we know what kind of song it is meant to be right away.
 You agree, right?
 Rarely do songs polarize listeners, blur the lines, and provide multiple moods.

 Pale Sun Rose is a song I’ve been chewing on for a few weeks, and I still can’t put my finger on it.
 After seeing D-Man dabbling in my Spotify and gravitating towards this song himself, I found he had a similar reaction.
 We know this is a good song immediately; it’s unique and captivating.
 But what is the story – is it sad?
 Adventurous?
 Reflective?
 How is the listener meant to digest the song – for a roadtrip, around a campfire, on an aimless stroll?